 Our call to love our neighbor is even stronger today.
 Below are some ways we can continue to be in mission in our communities during this time of uncertainty and social distancing.
 Remember, we increase our impact and reach through partnerships.
 Reach out to other United Methodist Churches in your area to learn what they are doing, what they would like to do, and how you can collaborate.
-I would like to hear what you are doing as well.
 We are in this together.
 God is with us.

 Sew Masks for Healthcare Workers

 United Methodist Communities is seeking masks for their healthcare workers.
 Here is a YouTube video that shows you how to make them!
 To find out more information, you can go to the United Methodist Communities website here.
-Please contact Susan Sharp at United Methodist Communities Foundation for further instructions by emailing email@example.com or call/text 856-298-6350.
+For further instructions, contact Susan Sharp at United Methodist Communities Foundation or call 856-298-6350.

 Other Face Mask Needs

 Some healthcare organizations have put out a call for homemade face masks, while others are not accepting them.
-Before donating face masks, contact the organization/facility you wish to donate to to learn if they are accepting them and what their requirements are.
+Before donating face masks, contact the organization you wish to donate to.
 Some facilities have specific requirements as to what materials to use and how to make the face mask.
-In addition to United Methodist Communities, these facilities are requesting homemade face masks (as of 3/23/20):
+In addition to United Methodist Communities, these facilities may be requesting homemade face masks.

 - Atlantic Health System in the Skylands District.